Skip to main content

 • Reparameterization trick (Kingma & Welling, 2014): Sample z=μ+σϵz = \mu + \sigma \odot \epsilon where ϵN(0,I)\epsilon \sim \mathcal{N}(0, I).
 This moves the stochasticity out of the distribution parameters, enabling backpropagation through the sampling step.

-• Probability integral transform: If XFX \sim F, then F(X)U(0,1)F(X) \sim U(0,1).
+• Probability integral transform: If XFX \sim F with FF continuous, then F(X)U(0,1)F(X) \sim U(0,1).
+(The result requires continuity of FF; it fails for discrete or mixed distributions.)
 This is used for calibration assessment and copula models.

 Notation Summary